 Even apparently autonomous systems such as economy and bureaucracy obey to the logic of some systemic doctrine, as shown by the fact that there is not, and never has been, only one kind of economy or of bureaucracy.
 These systems impose their logic on the life-world (Lebenswelt), according to Habermas' colonization thesis (Habermas 1984), but this depends solely on the circumstance that the latter is obeying a different systemic doctrine, which, in the battle between doctrines, succumbs to the more powerful one that drives the systems.
 Since a doctrine comprehends not only beliefs and values, but also norms for action and practices, it has a direct transformational effect on reality, establishing new frames in which individuals and institutions are supposed to act and excluding alternative possibilities of behaviour.
 Once the belief that there should be a market for everything has established itself as a part of the systemic doctrine of society, for example, any attempt at defending specific areas from the market logic is doomed to fail, since it canno longer be justified by appealing to alternative beliefs.
-While this process, which represents what wepreviously called systemic oppression, might be slowed down or even brought to a partial halt, it will either continue until it has reshaped the whole fabric of society according to the systemic doctrine that inspires it, or it will be stopped and undone by a symmetrical processin which another systemic doctrine triumphs.
+While this process, which represents what we previously called systemic oppression, might be slowed down or even brought to a partial halt, it will either continue until it has reshaped the whole fabric of society according to the systemic doctrine triumphs.
 In any case, once such adoctrine has managed to exert systemic oppression, resistance (i.e., holding to a defeated doctrine) is futile on the long run, while only revolt (i.e., actively striving for the success of an alternative doctrine) makes sense.